Ourpalm/ILRuntime/CodeGenerationTools/ReadMe.md

 1. Click "Load Main Assembly" button to add the [Main Project] path to the tool;
 2. Click "Load ILScript Assembly" button to add the [ILScript Project] path to the tool;
 3. Click the "Generate" button to generate code.
-4. Click the "Copy" button to copy the code to your [Main Project]'s folder named "AutoGenerate"
+4. Click the "Copy" button to copy the code to your [Main Project]'s folder named [Output Path]

 **Example**
 ==============